Andrew Benintendi Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.10 team ERA ranks 15th across all MLB pitching staffs.
+- The Angels have a 4.07 team ERA that ranks 15th across all league pitching staffs.

-- The Angels rank 14th in baseball in home runs given up (86 total, 1.1 per game).
+- Angels pitchers combine to give up 86 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

 © 2023 Data Skrive.
 All rights reserved.